Digital Maturity Framework

 Cultural

-Learning function leads on the development of digital skills and behaviours at all levels of the organisation.
+Organisation’s L&D people lead on the development of digital skills and behaviours at all levels of my organisation.

 Inconsistent